Summit elevation: 10,649 feet

 Mount San Gorgonio and Mount San Jacinto

-On a beautiful October weekend, I hiked San Bernardino Peak Trail and, after reaching the summit, camped at Limber Pine Bench.
-Highlights included the views, sunset, and sunrise.
+In October, I hiked San Bernardino Peak Trail and, after reaching the summit, camped at Limber Pine Bench.

 In July, Sandra and I hiked San Bernardino Peak Trail and, after reaching the summit, camped at Limber Pine Bench.